 Project Location Details Timeframe A66 dualling North Yorkshire, County Durham and Cumbria Upgrade 15 miles of existing single carriageway to dual carriageway between A1(M) at Scotch Corner and M6 at Penrith.
 Announcement made in 2016 Autumn Statement.
 No dates available.
 A1 Brunton to Scotswood widening Newcastle upon Tyne Widening to create three narrow lanes.
 Construction to start 2020.
 A1 Birtley to Coal House widening Gateshead Widening of A1 to provide three lane carriageway and replacement of railway bridge.
 Construction to commence Spring 2020.
 A19 Norton to Wynyard widening Stockton on Tees Widening of existing carriageway to provide additional lane in both directions.
 Work could commence Spring 2020 and be completed by Spring 2022.
 Teesside Combined Cycle Power Plant Redcar and Cleveland Construction of a gas fired power station with an output of up to 1,700 MWe.
-Application received November 2017.
+Development Consent Order application submitted November 2017.
+Currently subject to examination.
 York Potash Harbour Facilities Redcar and Cleveland Construction of wharf facilities to handle polyhalite from a planned mine in North Yorkshire.
+Consent granted.
 Construction is expected to commence in 2019.

-- 8.2 The projects or developments that were taking place during 2014, 2015 and 2016 have contributed to the overall increase in sales when compared to sales in 2013.
+- 8.2 The projects or developments that were taking place from 2014 onwards have contributed to the overall increase in sales when compared to sales in 2013.
 The scale of the projects identified in Table 8.1 are considered to be of a similar scale to projects that have taken place during the previous ten year period and in turn are considered to have a similar demand to that experienced over that period.
 Nonetheless it is considered that these projects or developments will contribute to sales over and above those experienced during the recent economic downturn.
-Projects such as the A1 dualling in Northumberland and the A66 dualling in North Yorkshire, County Durham and Durham is likely to result in increased supply from quarries in the north of Northumberland and the south of County Durham respectively during construction. - 8.3 Outside of North East England, a 12 mile section of dual carriageway on the A1 road between Leeming and Barton in North Yorkshire is being replaced with a new three lane motorway.
-Construction work commenced in 2014 and will be completed in 2017.
+Projects such as the A1 dualling in Northumberland and the A66 dualling in North Yorkshire, County Durham and Cumbria is likely to result in increased supply from quarries in the north of Northumberland and the south of County Durham respectively during construction. - 8.3 Outside of North East England, work to upgrade a 12 mile section of dual carriageway on the A1 road between Leeming and Barton in North Yorkshire to a new three lane motorway has been ongoing.
+Construction work commenced in 2014 and was completed in 2018.
 This major road scheme has been partially supplied by quarries in the south of County Durham, including those on the A66 corridor, which are geographically close to this infrastructure project in North Yorkshire.